 Side Effects and Addiction: Key Concern for Physicians

 Diversion of opioids for non-medical purposes remains a key concern for prescribing physicians.
-Surveys have found that although a majority of first-time users have medical needs for taking opioids, the addiction inducing property means that patients consume it long after the diseases has been successfully treated.
+Surveys have found that although a majority of first-time users have medical needs for taking opioids, the addiction inducing property means that patients consume it long after the diseases have been successfully treated.

-According to the report titled “Global Opioids Market, By Product Type (Codeine, Fentanyl, Meperidine, Methadone, Morphine, Hydrocodone), Therapeutic Application (Pain Management, Cough Treatment, Diarrhea Treatment), and Geography – Trends, Analysis and Forecast till 2024“, published by Coherent Market Insights, the market for Opioids is expected to surpass US$ 25.7 Billion the end of 2024 at a CAGR of 4.2% during 2016–2024.
+According to the report titled “Global Opioids Market, By Product Type (Codeine, Fentanyl, Meperidine, Methadone, Morphine, Hydrocodone), Therapeutic Application (Pain Management, Cough Treatment, Diarrhea Treatment), and Geography – Trends, Analysis, and Forecast till 2024“, published by Coherent Market Insights, the market for Opioids is expected to surpass US$ 25.7 Billion the end of 2024 at a CAGR of 4.2% during 2016–2024.

 Cannabis Growing in Demand as Pain Management Drug